UPPMAX/uppmax_intro_python/docs/morning_session/the_way_of_the_program.md

     * Get a first idea of what a program is
     * Hear about the three types of errors
     * Build up experience with the Python interpreter
+    * Use a text editor on an UPPMAX HPC cluster
+    * Create a Python script
+    * Run a Python script

 ???- question "For teachers"